junxit/us-congress-bills-117/metadata.md

 - 2022-03-24 — Placed on the Union Calendar, Calendar No. 201.
 - 2022-03-24 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-274.
 - 2022-03-24 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-274.
+- 2022-04-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-04-05 — Considered as unfinished business. (consideration: CR H4183)
+- 2022-04-05 — Considered under suspension of the rules. (consideration: CR H4175-4177)
+- 2022-04-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5641.
+- 2022-04-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-05 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
+- 2022-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 11 (Roll no. 114). (text: CR H4175)
+- 2022-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 11 (Roll no. 114).(text: CR H4175)